bloudraak/grape-sample-blog-api/README.md

 # Blog API

-This is a sample application showing how to use grape to create a simple API.
+This is a example application showing how to use [grape](https://github.com/intridea/grape) to create a simple API.
 This sample show cases how to create a simple API without authentication, caching, custom errors, entities and such other things to build a robust public API.